The Stardust’s Founder – Tony Cornero

-Tony Cornero (born Anthony Cornero Stralla in Northern Italy, 1899) was a moving force in the California rum running enterprises of the 1920s and an early Las Vegas casino owner.
+Tony Cornero (born Anthony Cornero Stralla in Northern Italy in 1899) was a leading figure in the California rum-running enterprises of the 1920s and an early Las Vegas casino owner.

 After Page killed competitor Al Joseph and was freed after pleading self-defense, the Page brothers staged raids, stole liquor deliveries, and pushed their luck.
-Tony and his brother Frank gunned down Walter Hesketh, a not-too-successful Page bodyguard on March 28th.
-Thier new friend from Chicago, Johnny Roselli may have aided and abetted, but he was released from jail while Frank and Tony stood up to questioning after Hesketh died at General Hospital.
+Tony and his brother Frank gunned down Walter Hesketh, a not-too-successful Page bodyguard, on March 28th.
+Their new friend from Chicago, Johnny Roselli, may have aided and abetted, but he was released from jail while Frank and Tony stood up to questioning after Hesketh died at General Hospital.

 The Riches Made in Rum Running

-The Cornero brothers were later released, and charges dropped when witness refused to testify, but government agents took the $213 Tony had in his possession.
-They claimed it would be the first installment against what the IRS claimed was a $302,354 tax bill from illegal booze sales in 1924 and 1925.
+The Cornero brothers were later released, and charges dropped when the witness refused to testify, but government agents took the $213 Tony had in his possession.
+They claimed it would be the first installment on what the IRS said was a $302,354 tax bill for illegal booze sales in 1924 and 1925.

 That tax bill speaks volumes about how much illegal liquor was passing through Los Angeles, and Cornero himself was responsible for thousands of cases of bottles his shrimp boats were bringing up from Mexico.
 In addition, Cornero was also bringing entire ships loaded with enough booze to quench thousands of thirsts in LA from British Columbia.

-Farmer Page did the same thing and was called the “King of Spring Street’s Monte Carlo” gaming in Los Angeles by the LA Times.
-When he got too much heat, he moved to Nevada to invest in downtown Fremont Street casinos like the Boulder Club.
+Farmer Page did the same thing and was called the “King of Spring Street’s Monte Carlo” by the LA Times for his gaming in Los Angeles.
+When he got too much heat, he moved to Nevada to invest in downtown casinos on Fremont Street, like the Boulder Club.

 As for Tony “The Hat” Cornero, he was charged and convicted under a federal indictment along with another 200 known bootleggers.
 After first escaping and hiding in Europe, Tony returned to California, did two years in jail, and then took his remaining cash to Las Vegas in 1931 to become the seventh licensed casino owner in the downtown area.